byuccl/neurocore_fpt_2025/readme.md

 # Neurocore FPT 2025 Artifacts

-These are the artifacts used to compute the results in the Neurocore[1] paper.
+These are the artifacts used to compute the results in the Neurocore FPT paper.

+This repository contains:
+* Two datasets of 5000 designs each (4000 training designs, 1000 test designs), as described in the FPT 2025 paper.
+Each design has a Tcl script that can be run in Vivado 2022.2 to generate a corresponding design.
+* The first 25 test designs (4000--4024) have a *.dump file included for quick evaluation.
+The .dump file is a full dump of the implementation details of the design.
+* Three trained models for detecting and locating IP in FPGA designs.

+## Overall Workflow to Validate Paper Results
 The overall workflow is broken into three parts.
-First the designs are generated using Vivado, then the designs are extracted from Vivado, and finally the models are analyzed using the provided python script.
-In the absence of Vivado, we have provided 25 already-extracted designs from each dataset with which to evaluate the models.
+The first two steps can be skipped for the first 25 test designs, for which have provided pre-extracted dump files.
+1. First the design is built using Vivado, which runs the provided *design.tcl* script, and performs synthesis and implementation to compile the design.
+1. The implemented design details are extracted from Vivado to produce a `.dump` file.
+1. The resulting `.dump` file is analyzed using the pre-trained GNN models with the provided python script, which will report the accuracy of the model on the design.

+**These steps can then be repeated for multiple designs, and the accuracy results can be compared to those reported in the paper.**

+Given the long runtime to compile all 1000 test designs in Vivado, we recommend running a subset of the test designs, computing the average accuracy, and verifying similarity to the reported results.

 ## Unpacking the model and datasets